Stanford, Wisconsin ready to share NCAA volleyball's big stage

-PITTSBURGH -- Stanford's Kathryn Plummer sat at a back table at Friday's American Volleyball Coaches Association (AVCA) Awards banquet, far from the spot in the front where she had been the last three years with other All-Americans.
-Plummer, the AVCA national player of the year the past two seasons, was out with injury for 10 matches in October and early November, which meant she didn't qualify for postseason honors as a senior.
+PITTSBURGH -- Stanford's Kathryn Plummer sat at a back table at Friday's American Volleyball Coaches Association (AVCA) Awards banquet, far from the spot in the front where she had been the past three years with other All-Americans.
+Plummer, the AVCA national player of the year the past two seasons, was out because of injury for 10 matches in October and early November, which meant she didn't qualify for postseason honors as a senior.

-To be eligible, a player must appear in 66.7 percent of her team's regular-season sets played.
+To be eligible, a player must appear in 66.7% of her team's regular-season sets played.
 Plummer played 65 of Stanford's 100 sets: 65%.
-Yeah, it was that close.
+It was that close.

 But for Saturday's NCAA championship match against Wisconsin (8 p.m.
 ET, ESPN2/ESPN App), Plummer won't be taking a back seat to anyone.
 She'll be front and center as the Cardinal try to win the program's ninth NCAA title.